raspberrypilearning/focus-on-the-prize/en/step_3.md

 --- save ---

-*[simultaneously]: This just means "at the same time"
+*[simultaneously]: This just means 'at the same time'